shannonlal/developmentnotes/reading-notes/web-authn/Webauthn-Summary-Notes.md

 ### Part 2 - Verify Attestation - i.e. (Registration)

-The client will generate a public key.
-To generate a key it needs the following information
+The client will generate a public-key pair on the trusted device and willl send the following information to the server during the registration process:

 -- challenge - from server
 -- userId